March 4, 2021

 Resist the urge to look up every new word you see while working through practice tests.
 Instead, guess word meanings from context (after all, you won’t be able to look words up on test day).
-Once you’ve finished a section, you should focus on looking up unknown words that appear in questions you got wrong using a dictionary app like Pleco.
+Once you’ve finished a section, you should focus on looking up unknown words that appear in questions you got wrong using a Chinese dictionary app like Pleco.
 Then, create electronic or paper flashcards to help remember these words.

 You should also make flashcards for unknown words you notice appearing frequently during practice tests.
 In the end, you’ll have a stack of flashcards targeting the words most likely to trip you up on test day.
 Make sure to quiz yourself using these flashcards during your daily study sessions.